An exclusive Scottish castle in Scotland

 Library has a different focus

-The warm, homely Library has fortunately not lost any of its richly coloured and patterned decoration which still give it such depth and charm.
+The warm, homely Library has fortunately not lost any of its rich decoration which still give it such depth and charm.
 The Aldourie Library has always been the go-to place for reading (of course), a game of cards with friends or a dram of whisky in the evening.
-With this in mind the large room has been closed in slightly to make more of the existing space.
+With this in mind the large room is closed in slightly to make more of the existing space.

-Seated furniture now faces inwards over a low coffee table, still keeping the large fireplace the focal point of the room, to encourage gentle conversation and relaxation.
-The green settee has been replaced with one of powder blue and matching upholstered chairs to vary the colour theme in the room and add warmth.
+Seated furniture now faces inwards over a low coffee table and as a result encourages gentle conversation and relaxation.
+The green settee is now one of powder blue which varies the colour theme in the room and add warmth.
 The large space now has more clearly defined areas including the writing desk facing the bookshelves for privacy.

 Drawing Room retains character with more colour

-Originally the Red Drawing Room, this versatile open space of many corners now features less of the red and gold it was so famed for.
-We thought that by taking away some of the red fabric furniture would help to accentuate the ruby rich velvet walls framed by a gilded cornice that enclose the room, and make it a feature of its own.
-Now sit arm chairs in greens and blues, lighter wooden furnishings, tall elegant candelabras atop the mantelpiece and a new large glistening chandelier that hangs over the central area.
+Originally the Red Drawing Room, this versatile open space now features less of the red and gold it was so famed for.
+By taking away some of the red fabric furniture, the ruby rich velvet walls framed by a gilded corniche are now a feature of its own.
+Now sit armchairs in greens and blues, lighter wooden furnishings and tall elegant candelabras atop the mantelpiece.
+A new large glistening chandelier also hangs over the central area.

 The result is a more open, airy space that still retains an informal grace.
-If you’re looking to hold your corporate events in an exclusive use castle then this room features both space and charm.
-Exclusive use guests have always known the Drawing Room to be the hub of the Castle and loved its ability to be both cosy and opulent as well as its breath-taking views over the parkland and Loch.
+Exclusive use guests have always known the Drawing Room to be the hub of the Castle.
+They love its ability to be both cosy and opulent as well as its breath-taking views.
 These subtle layout changes have revitalised this much-loved room and added to the title of Aldourie as “the” most exclusive Scottish castle in Scotland.

-If you would like to book any of your company corporate events in an exclusive use Castle in Scotland then why not give us a call, or leave a message on our easy to use online form where we will get back to you, to discuss your needs.
+If you would like to book any of your company corporate events in an exclusive use Castle in Scotland then why not give us a call?
+Alternatively, leave a message on our easy to use online form where we will get back to you to discuss your needs.